Tamera: The Love School

 One core tenet of the Tamera theory is that a nonviolent culture will essentially depend on whether we succeed in ending the war between the genders.
 Love without jealousy, sexuality without fear, faithfulness that is not broken when one loves and desires others, truth and longevity in love, and new pathways in partnerships are the focus of the “Love School.”

 “There cannot be peace between nations as long as there is war between man and woman.”

 The SolarVillage

-The “SolarVillage” is a test site in Tamera creating a model village that will be self-sufficient in energy and food production enough for fifty people.
-It can be built without any assistance from the big energy companies.
-Ecology, technology, architecture, and community are combined in a holistic pilot project designed and monitored by physicist and inventor Jürgen Kleinwächter.
-With the energy produced by a system of lenses within a greenhouse and stored in a hot oil system, round-the-clock cooking is available.
+The “SolarVillage” is a test site in Tamera for a model village intended to be self-sufficient in energy and food production for fifty people.
+It is designed to be built without using large energy companies.
+Ecology, technology, architecture, and community are combined in a pilot project designed and monitored by physicist and inventor Jürgen Kleinwächter.
+With the energy produced by a system of lenses within a greenhouse and stored in a hot oil system, cooking is available.
 Power and electricity can also be produced by means of sun-powered pulses of the low-temperature Stirling engine.
-Even in a hot climate, vegetables and other useful plants flourish and grow very well under light filtered by these lenses.
+Vegetables and other plants grow under light filtered by these lenses.